 Canon 1Ds Mark III vs Contax N Digital

 The Canon EOS-1Ds Mark III and the Contax N Digital are two professional cameras that were announced, respectively, in August 2007 and February 2002.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
 The Canon has a resolution of 21 megapixels, whereas the Contax provides 6.1 MP.
-Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 |Canon 1Ds Mark III||Contax N Digital|

 |Canon EF mount lenses||Contax N mount lenses|